krokedil/paysoncheckout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2024.08.13    - version 3.8.0 =
+* Feature       - Payson events will now be scheduled using the WC Action Scheduler.
+* Fix           - Fixed an issue where the customer could not change subscription payment method to Payson.
+* Fix           - Fixed an issue where Payson would not be available as payment option on the pay for order page if the order's payment method was not set to Payson.
+* Fix           - Removed reference to the deprecated wc_get_log_file_path function.
+* Tweak         - Prevent the Payson order from being modified if it has already been finalized.

 = 2024.02.02    - version 3.7.1 =
 * Fix           - Fixed an issue where the incorrect language would be set in the checkout.